qingzhang519/E-P-communication/README.md

 # E-P-communication
-codes for the SAW simulation of E-P communication models
+Codes for the self-avoiding walk (SAW) simulation of E-P communication models

+- "SAW_pivot_3D.py" : this file contains the python code for simulating the 3D SAW model

+- "SAW_pivot_2D.py" : this file contains the python code for simulating the 2D SAW model

+- "SAW_pivot_spherical_surface.py" : this file contains the python code for simulating the spherical surface SAW model